 The Church of Scientology is also being sued by Danny’s three accusers for allegedly helping him cover up the alleged rapes.
 They allegedly claimed in the lawsuit that they were “victims of fair game attacks” after they went to the police, according to Variety.
 The U.S. Supreme Court officially denied the church’s appeal on the case on Oct.
 7, per Variety, and the case against the church will go forward in civil court.

 4. Danny is married and has a daughter.

-He began dating model and fellow Scientologist Bijou Phillips in 2005.
+He began dating model and fellow Scientologist Bijou Phillips, 42, in 2005.
 She is the daughter of the late The Mamas and the Papas musician/songwriter John Phillips and actress Geneviève Waïte.
-The pair married in 20011 and welcomed their first and only child, daughter Fiona on Feb.
+Danny and Bijou married in 2011 and welcomed their first and only child, daughter Fiona on Feb.
 14, 2014.
 On June 12, 2020, Bijou shared an Instagram family photo showing Fiona in a cap and gown after graduating from kindergarten.
-The 40-year-old deleted her IG account on June 17, following the D.A.’s charges against Danny.
+Bijou deleted her IG account on June 17, following the D.A.’s charges against Danny.

 5. Danny has strongly denied the rape accusations against him.